Questions we can ask to “Test the Spirits”-

 There are two different kinds of bad leaders and there is a world difference between the two.

 The first kind of bad leader is an ineffective leader.
 Ineffective leaders are seldom terrible people.
 They simply lack the knowledge, skills and/or personal appeal necessary to lead well.
-They have the best of intentions and try their hardest but they just can’t get the job done.
+They have the best of intentions but try as they might they just can’t seem to get the job done.

 Conversely.